OpenNebula/docs/source/installation_and_configuration/opennebula_services/fireedge.rst

     # systemctl enable  opennebula-fireedge
     # systemctl disable opennebula-fireedge

-Server **logs** are located in ``/var/log/one`` in following files:
+Server **logs** are located in ``/var/log/one`` in the following files:

 - ``/var/log/one/fireedge.log`` - operational log,
 - ``/var/log/one/fireedge.error`` - log of errors/exceptions.

-Other logs are also available in Journald, use the following command to show:
+Other logs are also available in Journald.
+Use the following command to show them:

 .. prompt:: bash # auto